opencv-java/opencv-java-tutorials/docs/source/09 - Object Detection.rst

 			</VBox>
 		</HBox>

-- on the BOTTOM we can add the usual button to start/stop the stream and the currents values HSV selected with the sliders.
+- on the BOTTOM we can add the usual button to start/stop the stream and the current values HSV selected with the sliders.

 	.. code-block:: xml